gorodnichy/vitals/docs/readme.md

-NB: The statistics reported above are computed using  death data since December 2020, when  there were no fully vaccinated Canadians yet, but when many cases happened (More exactly: There were 0 fully-vaccinated in December, < 1% for most of January,  <3%  until May).
+NB: The statistics above is quoted directly from the source, where it is computed using  death data *since December 2020*, when - as known -   there were no fully vaccinated Canadians yet (More exactly: There were 0 fully-vaccinated in December, < 1% for most of January,  <3%  until May).
 This is known as *algorithmic bias*, which skews results favourably towards fully-vaccinated cases.
-It can be removed using the technique described in [this paper](https://ivi-m.github.io/vv/comment2.pdf).
+This bias can be removed using the technique described in [this paper](https://ivi-m.github.io/vv/comment2.pdf).
-The unbiased statistics are shown below
+The unbiased statistics are shown below.

-# Infected Cases  between  December 04, 2021 and January 15, 2022
+##### Infected  by vaccination status (from December 04, 2021 to January 15, 2022)